 I adapted this recipe from one I cut out of the NY Times years ago, I love their recipes.

-Chocolate Chip Cookies with Grated Chocolate
+Triple Chocolate Cookies with Grated Chocolate

-- 20 tablespoons butter, 2 1/2 sticks
+- 20 tablespoons butter, 2 ½ sticks room temp

 - 1 ¼ cups light brown sugar

 - 1 cup plus 2 tbs sugar

 - 2 cups minus 2 tbs cake flour